mishoo/UglifyJS/README.md

 			this; // parent context
 		});

-- namespaces
+- namespaces, name of namespace must be cupitalized

-		@use namespace Cola {
+		@use Cola {

 			class AST_Node {
 				...